dtc111111/Compact_GSSLAM/README.md

 ## Usage

-We will use the iPhone dataset as an example to show how to use SplaTAM.
+We will use the iPhone dataset as an example to show how to use VCGS-SLAM.
 The following steps are similar for other datasets.

-To run SplaTAM, please use the following command:
+To run VCGS-SLAM, please use the following command:

 ```bash
 python scripts/splatam.py configs/iphone/splatam.py